 List the addresses and building management contact information of affordable housing units on the City website.
-Distribute the list to community and housing organizations.
-The list is also available at the Housing Division Housing counter (ongoing).
+Distribute the list to community and housing organizations (ongoing).

-Maintain and make available to the public existing new and substantially rehabilitated incomerestricted units.
-A list of units acquired and substantially rehabilitated under the Neighborhood Stabilization Program are made available at the Housing counter and posted on the City website (ongoing).
+Maintain and make available to the public existing new and substantially rehabilitated incomerestricted units. (ongoing).